 By comparison, a company led with a focus on structure put much emphasis on the “how”.
 The accountabilities of various parts of the organisation are defined and confined against each other with a high degree of detail and accuracy.
 There are very precise job descriptions and RASCI charts describing who is responsible, accountable, who supports, who is consulted and informed over a certain issue.
 There are processes, procedures, workflows, standard operating procedures etc. The idea behind this approach is that the system is designed in such a way that if only people stick to their part in the process, the result will be fine.
 Efficiency and compliance come over effectiveness.
 Many organisations with a high element of safety are governed in such a way, such as power plants.
 Also, certified suppliers and highly regulated markets, such as the health sector, are managed in this way.
-The purpose of regulation through structure is to create trust independent of the people involved.
+The purpose of regulation through structure is to create reliability independent of the people involved.
 Often the advantage of this focus pays out when the nature of the business is very complicated, involving many parts which have to be coordinated with each other, and making it very difficult, and therefore expensive, for many people to understand how every little part interacts with everything else.
 The disadvantage is the risk to develop a bureaucracy with its own life, to become cumbersome and slow.
 It may be one of the reasons why heavily regulated industries such as the health sector or the construction industry, have a tendency towards heavily increasing cost.